kirkins/Cyber-Crime-Micro-Course/links.md

 - [ProxyScrape](https://proxyscrape.com/) - Site for residential proxies.
 - [Trape](https://github.com/jofpin/trape) - OSINT tool for doxxing a targetted individual to get social media, geographical, and session data.
 - [Rubber Ducky USB](https://shop.hak5.org/products/usb-rubber-ducky-deluxe) - USB which registers as a wireless keyboard and inputs pre-written commands automatically, often used to compromise a computer in the act of spreading.
-- [PhoneInfoga](https://github.com/sundowndev/PhoneInfoga) - OSInt Tool for finding information on a phone number
+- [PhoneInfoga](https://github.com/sundowndev/PhoneInfoga) - OSInt Tool for finding information on a phone number.
 - [John the Ripper](https://github.com/magnumripper/JohnTheRipper) - A free tool for cracking hashed passwords.

+## Defensive Tools

+- [LetsEncrypt](https://letsencrypt.org/) - A free and automated way to create SSL certificates for HTTPS.

 ## Web Services